ra1nb0rn/search_vulns/README.md

   -u, --update          Download the latest version of the the local vulnerability and software
                         database
-  --full-update         Fully (re)build the local vulnerability and software database -k API_KEY, --api-key API_KEY
+  --full-update         Fully (re)build the local vulnerability and software database -a, --artifacts       Print JSON list of artifacts created during full update -f {json,txt}, --format {json,txt}
-                        NVD API key to use for updating the local vulnerability and software database
-  -f {json,txt}, --format {json,txt}
                         Output format, either 'txt' or 'json' (default: 'txt') -o OUTPUT, --output OUTPUT
                         File to write found vulnerabilities to -q QUERY, --query QUERY
-                        A query, either software title like 'Apache 2.4.39' or a CPE 2.3 string -c CONFIG, --config CONFIG
+                        A query, either software title like 'Apache 2.4.39' or a product ID string (e.g. CPE 2.3)
+  -c CONFIG, --config CONFIG
                         A config file to use (default: config.json) -V, --version         Print the version of search_vulns --cpe-search-threshold CPE_SEARCH_THRESHOLD
-                        Similarity threshold used for retrieving a CPE via the cpe_search tool --ignore-general-cpe-vulns
+                        Similarity threshold used for retrieving a CPE via the cpe_search tool --ignore-general-product-vulns
-                        Ignore vulnerabilities that only affect a general CPE (i.e. without version) --include-single-version-vulns
+                        Ignore vulnerabilities that only affect a general product (i.e. without version) --include-single-version-vulns
-                        Include vulnerabilities that only affect one specific version of a product when querying a lower version --use-created-cpes    If no matching CPE exists in the software database, automatically use a matching CPE created by search_vulns
+                        Include vulnerabilities that only affect one specific version of a product when querying a lower version --use-created-product-ids
+                        If no matching product ID exists in the software database, automatically use matching ones created by search_vulns
 ```
 Note that when querying software with ``-q`` you have to put the software information in quotes if it contains any spaces.
 Also, you can use ``-q`` multiple times to make multiple queries at once.
 For one, a query can be a software name / title like 'Apache 2.4.39' or 'Wordpress 5.7.2'.
 Furthermore, a query can also be a [CPE 2.3](https://csrc.nist.gov/projects/security-content-automation-protocol/specifications/cpe) string.